rajatmodi62/apm/README.md

 python count_memory.py
 python count_parameters.py
 ```

+This should yield the same numbers as the computational analysis table i.e. Table 4 in the APM paper.

 ## Islands of Agreement

 We illustrate that the idea of islands of agreement in the GLOM paper actually works.
 The below video has been shared **with permission** from Geoffrey Hinton.